IMB9335 – Modern methods for analyzing survival and time to event data

 Day 2: Cox regression; competing risks and multistate models.

-Day 5: Mixed effects models for discrete time survival data; causality and causal inference for survival data.
+Day 5: Additive hazards regression; Poisson regression; causality and causal inference for survival data.

 After having completed the course the students should: